-Annual Population Survey (APS) estimates are available at Datasets LI01 to LI05 - Local indicators for subregional areas of Great Britain and Claimant Count estimates are available at Datasets CC01 - Claimant Count by unitary and local authority and CC02 - Claimant Count by parliamentary constituency, CC02.1 - Claimant Count for constituencies of the Scottish Parliament, and CC03 - Claimant Count for Local Enterprise Partnerships in this statistical bulletin.
+Annual Population Survey (APS) estimates are available in Datasets LI01 to LI05 - Local indicators for subregional areas of Great Britain and Claimant Count estimates are available in Datasets CC01 - Claimant Count by unitary and local authority and CC02 - Claimant Count by Parliamentary constituency, CC02.1 - Claimant Count for constituencies of the Scottish Parliament, and CC03 - Claimant Count for local enterprise partnerships in this statistical bulletin.

-These tables contain data produced from the APS.
-A note in the section "Understanding and working with labour market statistics" entitled "What is the relationship between the APS and the LFS?" is included in this bulletin.
+These tables contain data produced from the Annual Population Survey (APS).
+A note in the Things you need to know about this release section on the relationship between the LFS and APS entitled "What is the relationship between the APS and the LFS?" is included in this bulletin.

-10. Upcoming changes and further publication dates
+10. Upcoming changes and future publication dates

-Future Publication dates
+Future publication dates